-Failure to cope positively contributes to an increased risk of academic failure, social behavioral issues, interpersonal difficulties and depression1.
+Failure to cope positively contributes to an increased risk of academic failure, social behavioral issues1, interpersonal difficulties and depressive symptoms2.

-Healthy coping skills are essential to a child’s development.
+Learning healthy coping skills today is essential to a child’s development.

 Where Does Stress Come From

-Neuroscientists Jeansok Kim and David Diamond have found that there are three components in stress formation3.
+Neuroscientists Jeansok Kim and David Diamond have found that there are three components in stress formation4.